The Ten Commandments (1956 film): Plot

 Moses comes before Rameses, now Pharaoh Rameses II, to win the slaves' freedom, turning his staff into a cobra.
 Jannes performs the same trick with his staves, but Moses's snake swallows his.
-Rameses prohibits straw from being provided to the Hebrews to make their bricks.
+Rameses prohibits straw from being provided to Hebrews to make bricks.
 Nefretiri rescues Moses from being stoned to death by the Hebrews wherein he reveals that he is married.
-To convince Rameses of obliging to his wishes, Moses gets God to initiate plagues against Egypt.
-Moses turns the river Nile to blood at a festival of Khnum, and brings burning hail down upon Pharaoh's palace.
-Moses warns him that the next plague to fall upon Egypt will be summoned by Pharaoh himself.
-Enraged at the plagues, Rameses orders that all first-born sons of Hebrews will die, but a cloud of death instead kills all the first-born sons of Egypt, including the child of Rameses and Nefretiri.
+To convince Rameses to oblige his wishes, Moses gets God to initiate plagues against Egypt.
+Moses turns the River Nile to blood at a festival of Khnum, and brings burning hail down upon Pharaoh's palace.
+Moses warns him that the next plague will be summoned by Pharaoh himself.
+Enraged at the plagues, Rameses orders that all first-born sons of Hebrews will die, but a green cloud of death instead kills all the first-born sons of Egypt, including Rameses' and Nefretiri's child.

 Despairing at the loss of his heir, Rameses gives in to Moses' demands and frees the Hebrews, who begin the Exodus from Egypt.
 Bithiah reunites with Moses and goes with the Hebrews.
 After being taunted by Nefretiri, Rameses takes his chariots and pursues the Hebrews to the Red Sea.
 Moses uses God's help to stop the Egyptians with a pillar of fire, and parts the Red Sea.
 After the Hebrews make it across to safety, Moses releases the walls of water, drowning the Egyptian army.
 A devastated Rameses returns empty-handed to Nefretiri, stating that he now acknowledges Moses's god as God.

 Moses again ascends the mountain with Joshua.
 He receives the Ten Commandments created by God in two stone tablets.
 Meanwhile, Dathan exploits the people to gain power, claiming that Moses is dead and urging a reluctant Aaron to construct a golden calf idol.
 A decadent orgy is held by most of the Hebrews.
+Dathan plans to sacrifice to the calf Lilia, Joshua's girlfriend who was Dathan's sex slave before Joshua's return.
 After God informs them of the Hebrews' sins, Moses and Joshua descend from the mountain.
-Enraged at his own people's betrayal of God, Moses deems the Hebrews unworthy and smashes the tablets at the golden calf, destroying it and sending Dathan and his cohorts to the hole that's formed.
-The remaining Hebrews are forced to wander in the wilderness for 40 years as punishment for their sins.
-Moses leads the Hebrews towards Canaan, though he cannot enter himself because he disobeyed God at the fountain of Marah.
+Enraged at his own people's betrayal of God, Moses deems the Hebrews unworthy and throws the tablets at the calf, destroying it and sending Dathan and his cohorts into the opening earth below.
+The remaining Hebrews are forced to wander 40 years in the wilderness as punishment for their sins.
+Moses leads the Hebrews towards Canaan, though he cannot enter himself because he disobeyed God by the Waters of Strife (Meribah).
+Moses ascends Mount Nebo after charging Joshua to lead the Hebrews, and the film ends with a shot of the Ten Commandments tablets, glowing with fire, over the words, "So it was written[,] So it shall be done."